mesosphere/dcos-commons/frameworks/cassandra/docs/service-settings.md

 # Zones

 Placement constraints can be applied to zones by referring to the `@zone` key.
-For example, one could spread pods across a minimum of 3 different zones by specifying the constraint `@zone:GROUP_BY:3`.
+For example, one could spread pods across a minimum of 3 different zones by specifying the constraint `[["@zone", "GROUP_BY", "3"]]`.

 <!--
 When the region awareness feature is enabled (currently in beta), the `@region` key can also be referenced for defining placement constraints.
 Any placement constraints that do not reference the `@region` key are constrained to the local region.
 -->